Language selection

 Study programme **Atmospheric Physics, Meteorology and Climatology:** Common requirements +

-- Hydrodynamics - ideal and real fluids motion, concepts of the flow field, hydrodynamic equations, viscous fluid flow.
+- Hydrodynamics - ideal and real fluids motion, concepts of the flow field, hydrodynamic equations, and viscous fluid flow.

 - Meteorology and Climatology - basic characteristics of meteorological elements and physical interactions in the climate system.